 How syphilis is spread

-Although rare in Australia, pregnant women who have syphilis can pass on the infection to their unborn baby.
+Although rare in Australia, pregnant women who have syphilis can pass on the infection to their baby during pregnancy or at birth.

 Syphilis can also be passed through infected blood.
 However, blood used in blood donations is routinely screened for syphilis in Australia.